-3.5.3 Ecosystem Services Payment Stacking
+3.5.3 Ecosystem Services Credit and Payment Stacking

 When multiple ecosystem services credits or payments are sought for a single activity on a single field, it is referred to as "credit stacking" or "payment stacking," respectively.
-42 Under this protocol, credit stacking is defined as receiving more than one mitigation credit for the same activity on spatially overlapping areas (i.e., on the same acre).
+Under this protocol, credit stacking is defined as receiving more than one mitigation credit for the same activity on spatially overlapping areas (i.e., on the same acre).
 Mitigation credits are used to offset the environmental impacts of another entity such as emissions of GHGs, removal of wetlands, or discharge of pollutants into waterways, to name a few.
-Payment stacking is defined as issuing a payment for a best management or conservation practice that is funded by the government or other parties via grants, subsidies, payments, etc. Any type of conservation or ecosystem service payment or credit received for activities on the project area must be disclosed by the project developer to the verification body and the Reserve on an ongoing basis.
+Payment stacking is defined as issuing a payment for a best management or conservation practice that is funded by the government or other parties via grants, subsidies, payments, etc. Any type of conservation or ecosystem service credit or payment received for activities on the project area must be disclosed by the project developer to the verification body and the Reserve on an ongoing basis.
+The Reserve will determine whether it's appropriate for the project to receive CRTs in any given reporting period for which the project has received other mitigation credits or payments.
+Where nitrogen management project activities result in emission reductions that go beyond what is quantitively required for any stacked mitigation credit or payment, the Reserve may determine it is appropriate for the project to be issued some or all of the CRTs for the given reporting period.